benjaminy/TenaciousCalf/README.md

 * As with any microbenchmarking, the impact on application performance will be diluted by all the other stuff that your application does.

-Caveats notwithstanding, the performance cost of persistence _can_ be large enough to dissuade well-informed developers from using persistent structures.
+Caveats notwithstanding, the performance overhead of these structures is high enough to be a real liability for lots of applications.
 (Of course the details matter a lot.
 "Persistent structures are fast enough" and "Persistent structures are too slow" are both laughably simplistic slogans.)
 This project is an attempt to spread the use of persistence by implementing high-performance hybrid persistent collections like sets, vectors, maps and graphs in C.  The two main techniques used to achieve high performance are:

-* _Wide nodes_.
-Most nodes are relatively large.
-Many traditional persistent structure implementations use low-fanout trees, which is bad for both application data density, and the number of hops from the root to the actual data you're interested in.
-This library uses high-fanout structures, like B-trees and hash array mapped tries, which are a better fit for modern memory hierarchies.
+* _Chunking_.
+Textbook persistent data structures have lots of very small nodes.
+Chunking is the strategy of grouping together a small number of related nodes into a modestly-sized raw array (or similarly efficient encoding).
+Structures that exemplify this strategy are B-trees and hash array mapped tries.
+Chunking improves data density and reduces the amount of pointer chasing.
 * _Local transience_.
 The structures in this library are not purely persistent, but rather hybrid persistent/transient.
 Each structure is either in persistent or transient mode at any given time.
 Critically,